matlab-actions/setup-matlab/README.md

 ```

 ### Run Tests in Parallel
-Run your MATLAB and Simulink tests in parallel (requires Parallel Computing Toolbox&trade;) using the latest release of the required products on a GitHub-hosted runner.
+Run your MATLAB and Simulink&reg; tests in parallel (requires Parallel Computing Toolbox&trade;) using the latest release of the required products on a GitHub-hosted runner.
 To set up the latest release of MATLAB, Simulink, Simulink Test, and Parallel Computing Toolbox on the runner, specify the **Setup MATLAB** action with its `products` input in your workflow.
 To run the tests in parallel, specify the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action with its `use-parallel` input specified as `true`.

 ```YAML
 name: Run Tests in Parallel